cloudflare/cloudflare-docs/content/workers/wrangler/commands.md

 {{<definitions>}}

 - `SCRIPT` {{<type>}}string{{</type>}}
-  - The path to an entry point for your Worker
+  - The path to an entry point for your Worker.
 - `--name` {{<type>}}string{{</type>}}
-  - Name of the worker
+  - Name of the Worker.
 - `--env` {{<type>}}string{{</type>}}
-  - Perform on a specific environment
+  - Perform on a specific environment.
 - `--outdir` {{<type>}}string{{</type>}}
-  - Path to directory where Wrangler will write the bundled worker files.
+  - Path to directory where Wrangler will write the bundled Worker files.
 - `--compatibility-date` {{<type>}}string{{</type>}}
-  - Date to use for compatibility checks
+  - Date to use for compatibility checks.
 - `--compatibility-flags`, `--compatibility-flag` {{<type>}}boolean[]{{</type>}}
-  - Flags to use for compatibility checks
+  - Flags to use for compatibility checks.
 - `--latest` {{<type>}}boolean{{</type>}} {{<prop-meta>}}(default: true){{</prop-meta>}}
-  - Use the latest version of the worker runtime
+  - Use the latest version of the Workers runtime.
 - `--site` {{<type>}}string{{</type>}}
-  - Root folder of static assets for Workers Sites
+  - Root folder of static assets for Workers Sites.
 - `--site-include` {{<type>}}string[]{{</type>}}
-  - Array of .gitignore-style patterns that match file or directory names from the sites directory.
+  - Array of `.gitignore`-style patterns that match file or directory names from the sites directory.
 Only matched items will be uploaded.
 - `--site-exclude` {{<type>}}string[]{{</type>}}
-  - Array of .gitignore-style patterns that match file or directory names from the sites directory.
+  - Array of `.gitignore`-style patterns that match file or directory names from the sites directory.
 Matched items will not be uploaded.
 - `--triggers`, `--schedule`, `--schedules` {{<type>}}string[]{{</type>}}
-  - Cron schedules to attach to the published Worker
+  - Cron schedules to attach to the published Worker.
 - `--routes`, `--route` {{<type>}}string[]{{</type>}}
-  - Routes where this Worker will be published
+  - Routes where this Worker will be published.
 - `--tsconfig` {{<type>}}string{{</type>}}
-  - Path to a custom tsconfig.json file
+  - Path to a custom `tsconfig.json` file.
 - `--minify` {{<type>}}boolean{{</type>}}
-  - Minify the bundled script before publishing
+  - Minify the bundled script before publishing.
 - `--dry-run` {{<type>}}boolean{{</type>}} {{<prop-meta>}}(default: false){{</prop-meta>}}

 {{</definitions>}}